XvisionAS/FieldTwin-Integration-Demo/scripts/javascript/warning-zone/README.md

 ## Description

 This example contains a script which demonstrates a way to find out list of assets that fall inside circle shapes.
 For calculation only asset's origin coordinates have been considered whether it is inside the circle's radius or not.
-Assets that fall inside circle updated with `warning!!` tags
+Assets that fall inside circle updated with `Falls inside ${shape.name}` tags

 ## Installation